Richard Cordley: Biography

 Cordley was born on September 6, 1829, in Nottingham, England.
 He later immigrated to Livingston County, Michigan, with his family when he was four.
 He began attending public school when he was about nine, although he had been taught how to read by his "cultivated" mother prior to his attending a formal school.
 He earned degrees from the University of Michigan (B.A.
 1854) and the Andover Theological Seminary (M.A.
 1857).
 In 1874, he also was awarded an honorary Doctor of Divinity degree from the University of Kansas—making him the recipient of the first degree bestowed by the then-fledgling KU.

 In 1857, he became the pastor of Plymouth Congregational Church in Lawrence, Kansas, a position that he held until 1875.
 From that later year until 1884, he served in Flint, Michigan, and Emporia, Kansas.
 Then, in 1884, he returned to Lawrence and resumed his role as the pastor at Plymouth Congregational Church.
-He died on July 11, 1904, and was buried in Oak Hill Cemetery in Lawrence.
+He died on July 11, 1904.